opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 Redline testing automates the following:

-- A control module to monitor request throughput and failures in real time
+- A control module to monitor request throughput and failures in real time.
 - A **self-adjusting load mechanism** to pause or unpause clients based on observed behavior

 This enables OpenSearch Benchmark to perform the following actions: